-Be sure to keep moist soil during the first year of planting to establish a strong root system.
+Be sure to keep moist soil during the first year of planting oakleaf hydrangea to establish a strong root system.
 They are fairly drought tolerant after establishing though.
 Organically rich matter such as compost or mulch is a great addition.
 It prefers slightly acidic soil with a soil pH of 5.0-6.0.
+Use our Acidic potting soil to amend your native soil if it is not acidic enough.

 - Showy flowers